Next tour dates

 During most of our stay on the Cuba birding tour we will be staying in “casas particulares” – local private homes where you will get to experience local family life and Cuban hospitality, while sharing with the locals your own stories and experiences.

-Cuba Birding Tour: Birds, Culture & Conservation
+Birding in Cuba: Birds, Culture & Conservation

 - Length: 11 days